Musebox Scripting

 You can view Musebox’s full scripting dictionary from Script Editor by using the File > Open Dictionary menu command and selecting the Musebox application.

-While your media files are represented as file assets, you perform most actions on media versions, which are the same items you work with in Musebox’s user interface.
+Although your media files are represented as file assets in the scripting dictionary, you’ll perform most actions on media versions, which are the same items you work with in Musebox’s user interface.
 A file asset can have mutliple media versions associated with it, corresponding to the versions you make in Musebox.

 The scripting dictionary includes examples for how to do some basic tasks, such as making/duplicating media versions and modifying properties.

-AppleScript can be tricky because when reading a script you can’t tell if a statement is using a reference or a specifier.
-This is important when the script runs because most commands arguments need to be specifiers but you may be using a reference instead.
-When that happens AppleScript will probably give you an unhelpful error message.
+AppleScript can be tricky because when reading a script, you can’t tell if a statement is using a reference or a specifier.
+This is important when the script runs because most command arguments need to be specifiers, but you may be using a reference instead.
+When that happens, AppleScript will probably give you an unhelpful error message.

 For example, if you have selected multiple items in Musebox and you want to work with the first item, you might try this script,